pasleto/D1MiniTerminalBoard/README.md

 INFO
 ----
 PCB design is saved as an EAGLE project.
-Edit layers visible for top/bottom view.
+Edit layers visibility for top/bottom view.

 LICENSE
 -------